tomi-jacobs/tomi-jacobs/README.md

-# Hi, I'm Tomi Jacobs
+# Hi, I'm Tomi

-I am a 3rd year PhD Candidate studying the dynamics of computation and genetics, building bioinformatics pipelines by utilizing shell scripting, programming languages, and models to decode large-scale phylotranscriptomics data.
+A 3rd year PhD Candidate studying the dynamics of computation and genetics, building bioinformatics pipelines by utilizing shell scripting, programming languages, and models to decode large-scale phylotranscriptomics data.

 ## Research Interests